coyleg152/labels-language/README.txt

 How to compile and run Labels on Linux:

-Step 1 - Ensure "labels.c", "linked_list.c", and "dynamic_string.c" are all
-in your current working directory
+Step 1 - Ensure all necessary files are in your working directory

-Step 2 - Compile labels.c by running
+Step 2 - Compile the labels.out executable via the Makefile
-$ gcc labels.c -o labels.out
+$ make

 Step 3 - Run labels.out with one or more code files like so
 $ ./labels.out (file1) (file2) ...